Endoscopy for affine Hecke categories: Basic properties of Hecke categories

 \section{Basic properties of Hecke categories}

-Most results in Section $3$ and $4$ of \cite{LY} remain true for positive sheaves by replacing the groups with their affine analogs.
-The statements involve the finiteness of the Weyl group need to be modified.
-For instance, Lemma $4.2$ in \cite{LY} needs to be substituted by the results of Section $2$ in \cite{L}.
-This is because $\ewlo$ could be infinite and there are no maximal elements in each block.
-The arguments in \cite{LY} work well after such modifications because the essence of the proof involves reducing the argument for reductive groups to the case of SL2, and the same argument applies to loop groups as well.
-Therefore we do not reproduce the arguments for positive sheaves and only give a sketch of the proof for negative sheaves.
+Most results in Sections $3$ and $4$ of \cite{LY} remain true for positive sheaves by replacing the groups with their affine analogs.
+Since the arguments are similar to that in \cite{LY}, we do not reproduce the arguments for positive sheaves and only give a sketch of the proof for negative sheaves.
 Let us first introduce the analogs of the lemmas used in \cite{LY} for our cases.

 \begin{lem} For $\sF \in \pha \lppdlp$, $\sG \in \pha \lppdlpm$ and $\sH \in \pha \lpdl$, there are canonical isomorphisms